 Outsourced barcoding & kitting

-Another—lesser utilized—option is to outsource your kit preparation.
+Another—lesser known—option is to outsource your kit preparation.
 With this option your kits will be sorted and packaged as they would be in house, however, instead of relying on your own labor force—your supplier will take charge of preparation.

 Since in most cases kitting is an extension of an existing line of laboratory products, or performed by companies who solely prepare kits for laboratory use—most suppliers in this space are familiar with the importance of urgency and accuracy to customers in the healthcare industry.